-Most of the transport suppliers offer emission calculaters and now we are hoping to have calculators also to compare emissions caused by accomodation, restaurant and activities.
+Most of the transport suppliers offer emission calculators and now we are hoping to have calculators also to compare emissions caused by accommodation, restaurant and activities.

 It´s about conservation of carbon sinks and it´s about financing projects which aim is to develop new solutions to reduce emissions globally.
-Mood of Finland Company is piloting one concept: Love Forest Finland together with Finnish Natural Heritage Foundation
+Mood of Finland Company is piloting one concept: Love Forest Finland where a symbolic tree is planted and money donated to Finnish Natural Heritage Foundation

 Nature experiences in good mood

-I appreciate the Service Design Thinking when planning and commercializating Tourism services.
-The selected theme should be taken into consideration in all contact points of the visitor; transport, accomodation, activities, food and bewerage.
+I appreciate the Service Design Thinking when planning and commercialization Tourism services.
+The selected theme should be taken into consideration in all contact points of the visitor; transport, accommodation, activities, food and beverage.
 My trips are mostly based on nature and on local culture – and I had it all in my stay in Hossa.

-We had accomodation in a modest but clean and cosy cottage at Camping Hossan Lumo.
-I was happy to have this cottage with yellow door as yellow is the color of happiness and hope as well as it the color of my Company called Mood of Finland.
+We had accommodation in a modest but clean and cosy cottage at Camping Hossan Lumo.
+I was happy to have this cottage with yellow door as yellow is the color of happiness and hope as well as it the color of Mood of Finland company.